metalbear-co/mirrord.dev/content/stories/testimonial-3/index.md

 ## Why did you choose mirrord instead?

 Simplicity and performance.
-As it only consists of client side application and doesn't need any cluster components it makes it easy for developers to setup and use.
+As it only consists of a client side application and doesn't need any cluster components, it makes it easy for developers to setup and use.

 ## How do you and others in your organization use mirrord?

 We use it as part of our development workflow.
-Whenever a developer wants to run an backend service, they use mirrord to run it with, that way the service is running locally (fast iterations) but still receives all the cluster access including databases, credentials, configuration.
+Whenever a developer wants to run an backend service, they use mirrord to run it.
+That way the service is running locally (fast iterations) but still receives all the cluster access including databases, credentials, configuration.

 It makes our goal of having a consistent environment across the development, testing and production possible.